 The gazebo-style restroom in Grape Day Park has been a feature, part of the entrance to the Heritage Walk, for more than 30 years.

-Rather than demolishing the cinder block building, it could be re-purposed as badly needed storage for the History Center.
-With a fire-resistant roof and a few other alterations, it could provide more and significantly safer storage space than is currently available in the barn's climate-controlled archive storage room.
+Rather than demolishing the cinder block building, it could be re-purposed as badly needed archival storage for the History Center.
+By adding a fire-resistant roof and making a few other alterations, it could provide more and significantly safer storage space than is currently available in the barn's climate-controlled archive storage room.

 The building was once thought worthy of having a plaque, something that still stands next to it, thanking the contractors who built it.
 Theirs was the last bid opened by the city - and they offered to complete the construction for only $1.
 That's a part of the Park's history and something to continue to acknowledge, not to demolish

 If there is a concern that the overhang creates a haven for homeless people in the rain, walls could be built out, between the current posts.
 They could feature murals or photographs from Escondido's history.